 We can further clarify the dynamics of delayed SO warming by simulating GHG forcing within an ocean-only GCM.
-In particular, we simulate the global ocean with the MITgcm^{40,41}, and produce a climate change scenario by applying a constant radiative forcing of $F = 4 \text{ Wm}^{-2}$ uniformly over the sea-surface (including under sea ice) - approximating the radiative effects of an abrupt doubling of CO2 (Methods).
-This GHG forcing is prescribed concurrently with constant, annually-repeating sea-surface buoyancy and momentum fluxes that have been derived from a long 'control' simulation (see Methods and ref.
-42 for details).
-We further specify a spatially-uniform 'radiative feedback' on SSTs anomalies (relative to the control) with value $\lambda = 1 \text{ Wm}^{-2}\text{K}^{-1}$, representing the additional energy emitted to space as the surface warms; this value is characteristic of feedbacks found within the CMIP5 GCMs and estimated from satellite observations43.
-Equilibrium would thus be reached when the global-mean SST increases by $F/\lambda = 4$ K, such that the global radiative response balances the radiative forcing.
+In particular, we simulate the global ocean with the MITgcm, and produce a climate change scenario by applying a constant radiative forcing of $F = 4 \text{ W m}^{-2}$ uniformly over the sea surface (including under sea ice)-approximating the radiative effect of an abrupt doubling of CO2 (Methods).
+This GHG forcing is prescribed concurrently with constant, annually repeating sea-surface buoyancy and momentum fluxes that have been derived from a long 'control' simulation (see Methods and ref.
+43 for details).
+We further specify a spatially uniform 'radiative feedback' on SST anomalies (relative to the control) with value $\lambda = 1 \text{ W m}^{-2} \circ \text{C}^{-1}$ , representing the additional energy emitted to space as the surface warms; this value is characteristic of feedbacks found within the CMIP5 GCMs and estimated from satellite observations.
+Equilibrium would thus be reached when the global-mean SST increases by $F/\lambda = 4$ °C, such that the global radiative response balances the radiative forcing.
 However, the magnitude of warming need not be the same everywhere.
-Importantly, because F and λ are geographically uniform, and all other sea-surface fluxes are held fixed at their control values, any spatial structure in the response can be wholly attributed to oceanic processes.
+Importantly, because F and $\lambda$ are geographically uniform, and all other sea-surface fluxes are held fixed at their control values, any spatial structure in the response can be wholly attributed to oceanic processes.

-This ocean-only framework thus mimics GHG-induced warming under the idealizations that: (i) there is no change in atmospheric heat transport; (ii) radiative forcing and feedbacks are spatially uniform; and (iii) there are no changes in surface winds or freshwater fluxes.
-Remarkably, the ocean-only GCM captures the principle features of Figs. 1 and 2, including delayed warming poleward of the ACC and enhanced warming within zonal bands along its northern flank (Figs. 3a,e).
-Moreover, the mechanism shaping the SO response is the same: the majority (73%) of the heat taken up poleward of 50°S is advected northward by residual-mean currents and converged equatorward of the ACC (Figs. 3c,d).
-Delayed SO warming is thus a general feature of the ocean's response to GHG forcing - independent of geographic variations in radiative forcing or feedbacks, trends in atmospheric circulation, or changes in freshwater fluxes.
+This ocean-only framework thus mimics GHG-induced warming under the idealizations that: there is no change in atmospheric heat transport; radiative forcing and feedbacks are spatially uniform; and there are no changes in surface winds or freshwater fluxes.
+Remarkably, the ocean-only GCM captures the principal features of Figs 1 and 2, including delayed warming poleward of the ACC and enhanced warming within zonal bands along its northern flank (Fig. 3a,e).
+Moreover, the mechanism shaping the SO response is the same: the majority (73%) of the heat taken up poleward of 50° S is advected northwards by residual-mean currents and converged equatorward of the ACC (Fig. 3c,d).
+Delayed SO warming is thus a general feature of the ocean's response to GHG forcing-independent of geographic variations in radiative forcing or feedbacks, trends in atmospheric circulation, or changes in freshwater fluxes.

 What role do ocean circulation changes play in delayed SO warming?
-To address this question, we consider the response of the ocean-only GCM to a passive, dye-like tracer applied at the sea-surface (similar in sprit to refs. ^{13,44}).
-The simulation is designed to be analogous to the GHGforcing scenario above, except that ocean circulation is unchanged and the tracer is advected and mixed from the surface only by climatological ocean processes (Methods).
-Directly comparing the passive-tracer response (Figs. 3f-j) to the GHG-induced response (Figs. 3a-e) reveals the role of ocean circulation changes.
+To address this question, we consider the response of the ocean-only GCM to a passive, dye-like tracer applied at the sea surface (similar in spirit to refs 14,45).
+The simulation is designed to be analogous to the GHG-forcing scenario above, except that ocean circulation is unchanged and the tracer is advected and mixed from the surface only by climatological ocean processes (Methods).
+Directly comparing the passive-tracer response (Fig. 3f-j) and the GHG-induced response (Fig. 3a-e) reveals the role of ocean circulation changes.